Hannah Arendt: Critique of human rights

+Lying in politics

+Arendt explored the effects of systemic lying on society.
+In her 1972 essay "Lying in Politics...", she discussed how organized falsehood can lead to a situation where the distinction between truth and falsehood blurs, resulting in a populace that becomes skeptical of everything.
+Systemic lying is not aimed at making people believe a lie so much as making it hard to believe anything.
+People who can no longer distinguish between truth and lies on their own, cannot distinguish between right and wrong on their own.

+"The result of a consistent and total substitution of lies for factual truth is not that the lies will now be accepted as truth, and the truth be defamed as lies, but that the sense by which we take our bearings in the real world... is being destroyed."

+Also in The Origins of Totalitarianism, Arendt wrote about lying in politics, "The totalitarian mass leaders based their propaganda on the correct psychological assumption that (if found to be lies, many) would protest that they had known all along that the statement was a lie and would admire the leaders for their superior tactical cleverness."

 In popular culture

 Several authors have written biographies that focus on the relationship between Hannah Arendt and Martin Heidegger.
 In 1999, the French feminist philosopher Catherine Clément wrote a novel, Martin and Hannah, speculating on the triangular relationship between Heidegger and the two women in his life, Arendt and Heidegger's wife Elfriede Petri.
 In addition to the relationships, the novel is a serious exploration of philosophical ideas, that centers on Arendt's last meeting with Heidegger in Freiburg in 1975.
 The scene is based on Elisabeth Young-Bruehl's description in Hannah Arendt: For Love of the World (1982), but reaches back to their childhoods, and Heidegger's role in encouraging the relationship between the two women.
 The novel explores Heidegger's embrace of Nazism as a proxy for that of Germany and, as in Arendt's treatment of Eichmann, the difficult relationship between collective guilt and personal responsibility.
-Clément also brings Hannah's other mentor and confidante, Karl Jaspers, into the matrix of relationships.

-Hannah Arendt (2012)

-Arendt's life remains part of current culture and thought.
 In 2012 the German film, Hannah Arendt, directed by Margarethe von Trotta was released.
-The film, with Barbara Sukowa in the title role, depicted the controversy over Arendt's coverage of the Eichmann trial and subsequent book, in which she was widely misunderstood as defending Eichmann and blaming Jewish leaders for the Holocaust.
+The film, with Barbara Sukowa in the title role, depicted the controversy over Arendt's coverage of the Eichmann trial in The New Yorker and her subsequent book, Eichmann in Jerusalem: A Report on the Banality of Evil, in which she was widely misunderstood as defending Eichmann and blaming Jewish leaders for the Holocaust.
+In 2015, the filmmaker Ada Ushpiz produced a documentary on Hannah Arendt, Vita Activa: The Spirit of Hannah Arendt.
+In the 2023 TV series Transatlantic, Arendt is portrayed by Alexa Karolinski.
+In the 2025 documentary Hannah Arendt: Facing Tyranny, she is portrayed by Nina Hoss.